KELPIUS COMMUNITY TIMELINE

 Kelpius and his community emerged from the larger movement of German Pietism, with theological principles shaped both by excellent university educations and a strong antipathy to what they viewed as the authoritarianism and political overreach of government-sanctioned denominational Lutheranism.
 German Pietism originated as an intellectual movement, led by university-trained, socially prominent Lutheran clergy and members of the nobility, many of whom authored and circulated highly influential theological texts.
 Originating as a reform movement within German Lutheranism, Pietism emphasized individual revelation over church orthodoxy, direct involvement of the laity in spiritual government, endeavoring adherents to lead a devotional life within Christian precepts, and outreach to outsiders and non-believers.
 This small community emerged from the same seventeenth-century European Protestant religious and political upheavals that gave rise to several non-conforming and freethinking sects, such as Quakers, Mennonites, Moravians, the Brethren, and Wesleyans, and laid the foundations as well for American evangelical Protestantism.
 The fact that many of these communities were among the earliest European immigrants to the American colonies offers a crucial counter-narrative to the typical equation of early American religiosity with Calvinism.
 As Arthur Versluis argues, the Kelpius community “represents a strikingly different form of Protestantism, one with a developed wilderness theology,…that was certainly not inclined to embrace worldly success as a sign of spirituality,” and “at the very least” their presence of such communities in early American colonial history “reveal the range of religious perspectives in early America” (Versluis 1999:111).

-While their main chronicler, Julian Sachse, insisted on describing the Wissahickon community, interchangeably as Theosophists, Rosicrucians, Cabalists, and alchemists, there is no evidence that this Lutheran-derived sect regarded themselves as occultists, as the term is typically understood.
+While their main chronicler, Julius F. Sachse, insisted on describing the Wissahickon community, interchangeably as Theosophists, Rosicrucians, Cabalists, and alchemists, there is no evidence that this Lutheran-derived sect regarded themselves as occultists, as the term is typically understood.
 Nothing about their known beliefs suggest that they regarded themselves as bearers of a secret tradition, practitioners of hidden arts, or in communication with any entities other than God.
 Elizabeth W. Fisher convincingly argues, however, that the Pietistic circles from which the Kelpius community emerged did study the Cabala, because they believed that ancient Jewish teachings supported Christian beliefs, and hoped that the incorporation of Jewish mysticism into their own theology would hasten the conversion of the Jews, which they regarded as a necessary precondition of the apocalypse (Fisher 1985:311).

 The community may well have incorporated various practices such as alchemy and astrology into their practice.
 Theosophy, Rosicrucianism, Radical Pietism, and many other esoterically-inclined sects share as common influence the writings of Jacob Boehme.
-Gerard Croese, seventeenth-century Dutch Reformed minister and one of the earliest historians of the Society of Friends, distinguishes three strains within German Pietism: those who wished to lead a truly sincere Christian life, those were politically motivated against what they viewed as the corruptions of the established Lutheran church, and “the third sort of them was that which may be called Behmists or Teutonists.”
+Gerard Croese, seventeenth-century Dutch Reformed minister and one of the earliest historians of the Society of Friends, distinguishes three strains within German Pietism: those who wished to lead a truly sincere Christian life, those who were politically motivated against what they viewed as the corruptions of the established Lutheran church, and “the third sort of them was that which may be called Behmists or Teutonists.”
 Croese firmly assigns Zimmerman and his followers to this third category (Croese 1696:257).
 Moreover, such studies as alchemy and astrology were a fairly typical component of a sound university-level theological education, and as religious historians such as Jon Butler, Arthur Versluis, and Catherine Albanese have long established, seventeenth-century Europeans brought a strongly magical worldview to their New World settlements.

 Mystically-inclined faiths generally hold as a precept that human beings can achieve direct communication with God.
 Certain practices such as celibacy, withdrawal from the ordinary world, drawing religious inspiration from focused study of the natural world and regular fervent prayer, are endeavored in order to achieve divine perfection on earth.
 For Christian mystics, the end goal is typically preparation for the millennium and Christ’s thousand-year reign.
-Boehme’s Neoplatonically-informed writings influenced and shaped several other anti-sectarian and anti-denominational Christian movements that found their way to the American colonies: among them the Society of Friends, Jane Leade’s Philadelphians (to which more recent faith communities such as the Israelite House of David can also be traced), and the Harmony society.
+Boehme’s Neoplatonically-informed writings influenced and shaped several other anti-sectarian and anti-denominational Christian movements that found their way to the American colonies: among them the Society of Friends, Jane Leade’s Philadelphians (to which more recent faith communities such as the Israelite House of David can also be traced), and the Harmony Society.

 While Zimmerman had originally called the followers he gathered for his New World settlement The Chapter of Perfection, the Wissahickon community did not refer to themselves this way.
 Their millennial focus and the apparently frequent tendency of Kelpius to quote from Revelation 12, led some outsiders to refer to them as “The Woman in the Wilderness (Sachse 1895:80).”
 In order to avoid divisive sectarianism and to live in obscurity, however, the community remained deliberately nameless.
 They regarded their solitude in the wilderness of the Wissahickon valley as a means of attaining a state of holiness, in preparation for the coming apocalypse and promised redemption.